Perla de Bolivia is a highly rated Uyuni tour operator known for their safety standards

 Do you sell any Uyuni Salt Flats tour over the Christmas / New Year period?

-We do not sell any Uyuni Salt Flats tours from December 23rd through to January 5th because of safety concerns.
+We do not sell any Uyuni Salt Flats tours on December 24th, December 25th, January 1st, and January 2nd because of safety concerns.
 Specifically, this is due to the high number of drunk driving incidents that occur on Salt Flats tours during this time.
 We don't sell tours with any tour operator that we work with, and we think it is best to avoid the dangers and problems that occur at this time of year.